blog posts

 Who are the participants in the data mining course with Python?

-Participants in the Python data mining course are graduates of master’s and doctoral degrees in nuclear engineering, industry, artificial intelligence, computer software, automation, and information technology management in a variety of fields such as program project management.
-Writing, data mining, web programming, banking systems design and analysis, business process management and scheduling.
+Participants in the Python data mining course are graduates with master’s and doctoral degrees in nuclear engineering, industry, artificial intelligence, computer software, automation, and Information technology management, spanning various fields such as program project management.

 Who is the Python data mining course suitable for?